darrentran33/AC130Flight/README.md

 ### Software

- * CAD designs of the AC130J, flaps, and propellors was don in Autodesk Maya
+ * CAD designs of the AC130J, flaps, and propellors was done in Autodesk Maya
  * Unity Script was dones in Visual Studio
  * Script, Animations, and Gameobjects put together in **Unity 2019.2**